Tuck1297/cg-illuminationshading-2/README.md

 ## Controls

-There are some controls not listed on the site to move around the projection.
-There are the following:
+There are some controls not listed on the site to allow one to move around the projection.
+Here are the following:
-- list 1
-- list 2
-- list 3
-- list 4
+- Left Arrow Key: Rotate Left
+- Right Arrow Key: Rotate Right
+- A Key: Shift left
+- D Key: Shift right
+- W Key: Move Forwards
+- S Key: Move Backwards

 ---
 ## Tools and Languages Used